Passenger Accident Lawyer

 Using Medical Payments Coverage

-The passenger of a vehicle that is involved in an accident can also file a claim against the medical payments coverage of the driver’s insurance policy.
+The passenger of a vehicle involved in an accident can also file a claim against the medical payments coverage of the driver’s insurance policy.
 This coverage is not based on liability, so you can file a claim irrespective of who was at fault.
-Even though this coverage will pay you for your medical expenses, it will not cover other damages such as loss of income or pain and suffering.
+Even though this coverage will pay you for your medical expenses, it will not cover other damages, such as loss of income or pain and suffering.
 This type of coverage has strict limits.
 If a passenger receives damages under medical payments coverage and later gets liability compensation from the insurance company, the amount previously received may be deducted from the liability settlement amount.

 Contact a St. Louis Car Accident Lawyer